Carcinoid tumors (Gastrointestinal)

 The following tests and procedures may be used:

-Physical Examination: An examination of the body to check for general signs of health, as well as signs of disease, such as tumours or anything else that seems out of the ordinary.
+Physical Examination: An examination of the body to check for general signs of health, as well as signs of disease, such as tumors or anything else that seems out of the ordinary.
 A medical history of the patient’s health habits, as well as previous diseases and treatments, will be obtained.

 Blood chemistry: A blood sample is tested to determine the levels of specific compounds produced into the blood by organs and tissues in the body, such as hormones.
 An abnormal amount of a material (greater or lower than normal) might be a symptom of sickness.
-The blood sample is examined for the presence of a hormone produced by carcinoid tumours.
+The blood sample is examined for the presence of a hormone produced by carcinoid tumors.
 This test is performed to determine whether or not you have carcinoid syndrome.

 Urine test: A test in which urine is taken for 24 hours to determine the quantities of particular chemicals, such as 5-HIAA or serotonin (hormone).
 An abnormally high or low level of a chemical can indicate sickness in the organ or tissue that produces it.
 This test is performed to determine whether or not you have carcinoid syndrome.

 CT Scan: A CT scan (also known as a CAT scan) is a process that involves taking a sequence of detailed photographs of different parts of the body from various angles.
 A computer connected to an x-ray equipment creates the images.
 To make the organs or tissues show up more clearly, a dye may be injected into a vein or ingested.
-Computed tomography, computerised tomography, and computerised axial tomography are all terms used to describe this operation.
+Computed tomography, computerized tomography, and computerized axial tomography are all terms used to describe this operation.

 MRI (magnetic resonance imaging): MRI is a method that involves the use of a magnet, radio waves, and a computer to create a sequence of detailed images of inside organs.
 Nuclear magnetic resonance imaging is another name for this treatment.

 Endoscopic ultrasonography (EUS) is a process that involves inserting an endoscope into the body through the mouth or rectum.
-A narrow, tube-like equipment containing a light and a lens for viewing is known as an endoscope.
+A narrow, tube-like piece of equipment containing a light and a lens for viewing is known as an endoscope.
 High-energy sound waves (ultrasound) are bounced off internal tissues or organs, such as the stomach, small intestine, colon, or rectum, and echoes are produced by a probe at the end of the endoscope.
 The echoes combine to generate a sonogram, which is a depiction of the body’s tissues.
 Endosonography is another name for this surgery.

 Upper endoscopy is a treatment that involves seeing into the body’s organs and tissues to look for abnormalities.
-An endoscope is introduced into the stomach through the mouth and passes into the oesophagus.
+An endoscope is introduced into the stomach through the mouth and passes into the esophagus.
 The endoscope is occasionally passed from the stomach to the small intestine.
-A narrow, tube-like equipment containing a light and a lens for viewing is known as an endoscope.
+A narrow, tube-like piece of equipment containing a light and a lens for viewing is known as an endoscope.
 It may also include an instrument for removing tissue or lymph node samples, which are then examined under a microscope for illness signals.

 Colonoscopy: An examination of the rectum and colon for polyps, abnormal regions, or cancer.
 A colonoscope is placed into the colon through the rectum.
 A colonoscope is a narrow, tube-like tool with a viewing light and lens.
 It may also include a tool for removing polyps or tissue samples, which are then examined under a microscope for cancer signals.